 - Valvuloplasty: If you don't have any other heart deformities, your cardiologist may perform valvuloplasty (balloon dilation) to stretch the narrow opening and allow more blood to flow through.
 Your cardiologist guides a catheter (a thin, flexible tube) to your mitral valve, then inflates a balloon at the tip of the catheter.

 - Surgery: If valvuloplasty is not an option, your heart surgeon may perform open-heart surgery to remove any calcium deposits or scar tissue around your mitral valve.
 If your mitral valve is no longer able to function, your heart surgeon can replace it with a biological or synthetic valve.
 Sometimes, this procedure can be done using minimally invasive techniques.
 Your surgeon will talk to you about which approach is right for you.

 - All the experts in one place: You'll meet with a team of specialists — including an interventional cardiologist and a cardiac surgeon — at one time to ensure coordinated, comprehensive care.
 Your team then creates a personalized treatment plan for you during that same visit.

-- Among the best in the nation: Rush University Medical Center was ranked among the best in the nation for cardiology and heart surgery by U.S. News & World Report.
+- Among the best in the nation: RUSH University Medical Center is ranked among the best in the nation for cardiology and heart surgery by U.S. News & World Report.